Frequent Questions: Saltonstall-Kennedy Grant Program

 You can submit your Saltonstall-Kennedy pre-proposal at any time up until 11:59 p.m.
-EST, August 07, 2020, via the Grants.gov website.
+ET, August 07, 2020, via grants.gov.
 You may submit a full proposal up until 11:59 p.m.
-EST, November 20, 2020, via the Grants.gov website, provided you previously submitted a pre-proposal.
+ET, November 20, 2020, via grants.gov, provided you previously submitted a pre-proposal.
 We strongly recommend early submission of proposals in the event that we have the resources to pre-screen (pre-screening is not guaranteed).
 Any revisions to pre-proposals or full proposals must be submitted by the noted deadline date.
 Our ability to pre-screen is dependent upon the submission deadline and the availability of resources.

 How do I know my application was received by the deadline date and time?

-After an application has been submitted, the Grants.gov system provides the applicant with the electronic equivalent of a postmark stamp on a confirmation screen.
-This email confirmation contains the date and time the application was received by Grants.gov.
+After an application has been submitted, the grants.gov system provides the applicant with the electronic equivalent of a postmark stamp on a confirmation screen.
+This email confirmation contains the date and time the application was received.
 Applicants should print out and retain this page for their records.

 What type of applicants are eligible to apply for Saltonstall-Kennedy funding?